nimaid/mri2stl/README.md

   * IMG000003
   * ...

-When you have either your `DICOM` `.zip` file, or your `NIfTI` `.nii` file ready to go, go back to the Jupyter dashboard.
-Click the `Upload` button left of the `New` button.
-After selecting your file, it will prompt you a second time in the file browser, click the blue `Upload` button.
+When you have either your `DICOM` `.zip` file, or your `NIfTI` `.nii` file ready to go, go back to the browser.
+In the upper left, click the `Upload` button which looks like an up arrow with a line behind it.
+Select your file and it will be uploaded to the server for processing.

-Now, in the upper right, click `New > Terminal`.
+Now, click `Terminal` in the `Other` category.
 Here, you can use the following commands to create an `.stl` of the surface of the brain from medical imaging data:
 * `dicom2stl`
   * Takes a `.zip` file with the `DICOM` images from a head study in the main directory.
 * `nii2stl`